Bands and Performing Groups: Klezmer, Jewish, and Related or Derivative musics

 The Mazel Tov Orchestra is Portland, Oregon's, premier, and longest lived, klezmer band.
 We are also well versed in Israeli music, as well as jazz, latin and swing.
 We play lots of weddings, bar/bat mitzvahs, parties, as well as public festivals in Oregon and Washington.
 We are happy to travel on request.
 Our first CD, "Yiddishe Tam" was released in 2003.
 Tel: (503) 282-2668.
 Web: www.mazeltovorchestra.com.
 E-mail Mazel Tov Orchestra.
 (Sammy Epstein)

-The Mazeltones have injected a wonderful note of humor into traditional-ish klezmer and Jewish folk.
-With songs like "Seattle, Seattle," and "Borsht Rider in the Sky" they have attracted klez fanatics worldwide, while entertaining locals with your basic, solid, entertaining, wide-ranging Jewish musics of all kinds.
-Their most recent album is Dancing with the Little Ones.
-They can be reached at: 2012 Third Avenue North, Seattle, WA 98109.
-206-282-7298.
-Their web page is at http://members.aol.com/mazeltone/web/mazeltone.html (beware, over 200k!).
-And yes, they still do simkhas.
-E-mail Mazeltones.
+The Mazeltones injected a wonderful note of humor into traditional-ish klezmer and Jewish folk.
+With songs like "Seattle, Seattle," and "Borsht Rider in the Sky" they attracted klez fanatics worldwide, while entertaining locals with your basic, solid, entertaining, wide-ranging Jewish musics of all kinds.
+Their last album was Dancing with the Little Ones.
+Several members are now in Kugel.
+For information, e-mail Mazeltones.

 Mazik is a klezmer chamber group based in Montreal, QC, Canada.
 We play an interesting potpourri of trad/classical/jazz/electroacoustic sounds.
 Tel: (514) 804-1437.
 Our web page is at www.spiralproductions.com/mazik.
 E-mail Mazik.
 (Alex Kehler)